mofawzi/Item-Catalog/README.md

 - Run `vagrant up` to run the virtual machine, then `vagrant ssh` to login to the VM
 #### Running
 From the main project directory run:
--`$ sudo pip install -r requirements` - To install the required packages -`$ database_setup.py` - To initialize the database -`$ lotsofmenus.py` - To create dummy user, restaurants and menu items.
+* `$ sudo pip install -r requirements` - To install the required packages
+* `$ database_setup.py` - To initialize the database
+* `$ lotsofmenus.py` - To create a dummy user, restaurants and menu items
--`$ python app.py` - To start the application
+* `$ python project.py` - To start the application
-- Go to `http://localhost:5000/` in your browser to access the application
+* Go to `http://localhost:5000/` in your browser to access the application
-- In the first time running, You must add a restaurant before adding an item
+* If it is the first time running, You must add a restaurant before adding an item

 ## JSON Endpoints